kingb12/hf_libraries_demo/README.md

 # NLP 244 Section: Huggingface Library Demos

-This repo collects code examples and demos used for demonstrating different aspects of the Huggingface library set code
+This repo collects code examples and demos used for demonstrating different aspects of the Huggingface libraries, including transformers, datasets, evaluate, and (eventually) more.

 ### Preamble: Python packaging